 14 “Sure look it”

-Commonly used and fits in after any sentence, we’ll carry on, get on with things
+Commonly used and fits in after any sentence meaning we’ll carry on or get on with things

 15 “Sure Listen”

-Similar to above, not actually meaning listen to me
+Similar to the above while not actually meaning”listen to me”

 17. Its grand